 Fellowship, Multiple Sclerosis and Neuroimmunology Disorders, Children’s Hospital of Philadelphia and Hospital of the University of Pennsylvania

-Dr. Hardy earned his medical degree from Duke University School of Medicine and his bachelor’s in neuroscience from Brown University.
+Dr. Hardy earned his bachelor's degree in neuroscience from Brown University and his medical degree from Duke University School of Medicine.
 He also completed the University of Michigan’s Post-Baccalaureate Research Education Program (PREP).
-He completed a residency in pediatrics and a fellowship in child neurology at the Children’s Hospital of Philadelphia, followed by a second fellowship in multiple sclerosis and neuroimmunology disorders at Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania.
+He completed his internship and residency in pediatrics and a fellowship in pediatric neurology at the Children’s Hospital of Philadelphia, followed by a second fellowship in multiple sclerosis and neuroimmunology disorders at Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania.

-Dr. Hardy’s research interests include multiple sclerosis and neuroimmunology.
-His recent collaborative projects have focused on myelin oligodendrocyte glycoprotein (MOG) antibody-associated disorders diagnosed in children.
+Dr. Hardy's clinical interests include pediatric demyelinating disorders including multiple sclerosis, acute disseminated encephalomyelitis(ADEM), myelin oligodendrocyte glycoprotein (MOG) antibody-associated disorders, and neuromyelitis optica spectrum disorder (NMOSD).
+His research interests include multiple sclerosis and neuroimmunology.
+His recent collaborative projects have focused on MOG antibody-associated disorders diagnosed in children.
 He is widely published and has given many poster, abstract, and platform presentations on these topics.
 He believes in a multifaceted continuum of care in which patient care is coordinated among care team members across cohesive clinical practices to bridge gaps in care that they may otherwise face.
 This also ensures patients experience a seamless transition from pediatric to adult care.
 He plans to continue being involved in pediatric residency education, working closely with colleagues across neurology to create an educational lecture series for pediatric residents.
 He also looks forward to becoming involved in mentorship programs with pediatric residents, which will allow for forging new connections and research collaborations among pediatric programs.
-He is an active member of the American Academy of Neurology and the Child Neurology Society.

 Dr. Hardy is a pediatric and adult neurologist with UT Health Austin.